tarwn/lessthandot-hugo/blogs/content/posts/2009-07-15-operand-type-clash-date-is-incompatible-2008.md

 ---
 I have seen enough questions about this lately and this means that it is time for a blogpost.
 SQL Server 2008 has a bunch of new data types and one of them is the date datatype.

-If you don&#8217;t care for the time portion of the date you can now use the date data type and save 5 bytes per row compared to datetime.
-I know that there is smalldatetime which only takes up 4 bytes but I myself could not use that because we have data that goes back to 1896 and thus can&#8217;t be stored in smalldatetime
+If you don't care for the time portion of the date you can now use the date data type and save 5 bytes per row compared to datetime.
+I know that there is smalldatetime which only takes up 4 bytes but I myself could not use that because we have data that goes back to 1896 and thus can't be stored in smalldatetime

 So take a look at this code